bazel-contrib/SIG-rules-authors/README.md

 Read the [Meeting notes] from prior meetings.

+Read the original [community proposal] to form the Rules Authors SIG.

 ## Members and partners

 List of [Members of the SIG] (unless you're a member, this will show only members who chose to allow this information to be public).